Custom CSS usage¶

 }

-If you intend to direct your styling towards a specific element within the CMP on a particular device, you can utilize the device modifier by attaching it to the main container as the root targeting element.
+To direct your styling towards a specific element within the CMP on a particular device, you can use the device modifier by attaching it to the main container as the root targeting element.

 #uc-main-dialog.tablet .uc-expandable-card {